AntaresSimulatorTeam/antares-xpansion/docs/user-guide/optimization-principles/0-optimization-principles.md

-In which the expected operating costs for one year, calculated by Antares, includes the variable costs of thermal generation (fuel and CO2 costs), penalties in case of unsupplied energy, line transit costs (if any), and, if the expansion-accurate mode is used, the start-up costs of the thermal generation units.
+In which the expected operating costs for one year, calculated by Antares, includes the variable costs of thermal generation (fuel and CO2 costs), penalties in case of unsupplied energy, line transit costs (if any), and, if the `expansion_accurate` mode is used, the start-up costs of the thermal generation units.
 The production costs are calculated over the entire geographical perimeter of the Antares study, and in expectation over the probabilistic scenarios defined in the study.
 The